 God’s peace, which exceeds anything we can understand… will guard your hearts and minds as you live in Christ Jesus.

 Solomon tells us to guard our hearts with all diligence for out of it come the issues of life.
 So it’s our choice to do it and God has our back when we do.
-I understand tat it is a stretch for some people to recognise that God is a person and became flesh in the person of Jesus Christ but that’s just you old blueprint at work.
+I understand that it is a stretch for some people to recognise that God is real and He came in a human body in the person of Jesus Christ but that’s just your old blueprint at work.
 It’s the conditioning we were all given in this post Christian land.
 It took me till I was 30 to have my eyes opened a little.
 I just accepted the words of Christ by faith, faith is the substance.
 But what I have learned on this MKMMA has so enhanced my faith…I can almost see how everything works now.
-The 7 Laws, the Master Ket, particularly finding out about the Solar Plexus have been nothing short of revelation.
-I knew my spirit had been reborn and now linked me to the Holy Spirit but just how that happened was a mystery on which much light has been shed here.
+The 7 Laws, the Master Key, particularly finding out about the Solar Plexus have been nothing short of revelation knowledge.
+I knew my spirit had been reborn and now linked me to the Holy Spirit but just how that happened was a mystery on which much light has now been shed.

-The law of forgiveness is the drawbridge…Jesus is the Door…I forgive, I seek forgiveness…I am forgiven…forgiven everything and it was quite a lot of forgiveness I needed.
+The law of Forgiveness is the drawbridge…Jesus is the Door…I forgive, I seek forgiveness…I am forgiven…forgiven for everything and let me tell it plainly; I needed quite a lot of forgiveness .
+So I give thanks, I aim filled with gratitude and I know that gratitude is not only the result of receiving God’s mercy but the seed of much greater blessings to come.